bsugg/Project2/Template.md

 Numeric summaries of different article stats help reveal a few observations from the training data set regarding the length of article titles, the length of articles, the number of images within an article, and the number of videos within an article.
-The correlation between these variables and the response variable `shares` will be explored further with visuals in the following section.

 ``` r
 knitr::kable(cbind(`Title Word Count` = round(summary(newsTrain$n_tokens_title),